 Additionally, a freestanding bath can be raised on a platform to make it into a real feature.
 Lavish as they are in appearance, freestanding baths are also great from a practical point of view.
 So if you want an indulgent tub, but also want something you can give the kids a bath in before bed, then a freestanding tub is a versatile option.
 The space surrounding the tub can make it easier to reach into the bath, making it very easy to wash the kids – especially if you combine this with a flexible shower head (which makes washing their hair even easier!).

 Here at bathstore, we also sell smaller freestanding baths if your bathroom has limited space, as we don’t believe that smaller space means having to compromise on style.
-Check out our Bayou bath, which looks sleek and can complement just about any décor!

 A slipper bath is a luxurious freestanding tub designed for those who are serious about enjoying a long relaxing bath.
 Most freestanding and inset baths are symmetrical by design so they are proportionally the same at either end of the bath.
 A slipper bath, while still freestanding, is different in that it is raised at one end of the tub which provides ample shoulder and back support for the ultimate indulgent soak.